saraho1123/so-comp-challenge-1/README.md

 ![static comp layout provide](./readme-images/static-comp-layout.jpg)

-The basic requirements included setting up a basic static site and making the site responsive.
+The basic requirements included setting up a static site and making the site responsive.

 More work in needed on making it responsive.